jspears/gazel/ELECTRON_FORGE_VITE.md

 If you encounter issues:
 1. Ensure Electron is properly installed: `cd node_modules/electron && node install.js`
-2. Clear and reinstall dependencies: `rm -rf node_modules pnpm-lock.yaml && pnpm install`
+2. Clear and reinstall dependencies: `rm -rf node_modules pnpm-lock.yaml && yarn install`
 3. Check that `.npmrc` has the correct hoisting configuration

 The app is now ready for development and distribution as a native desktop application!